-It should be sufficient that the associate's address be that of a contact address at which they are able to be reached, such as a business address.
-For privacy reasons, a recorded person should not be required to give their home address.
+It should be sufficient that the recorded person's and associate's address be that of a contact address at which they are able to be reached, such as a business address.
+For privacy reasons, neither a recorded person or associate should be required to give their home address.
 We appreciate that there may be some merit in also requiring an email address or contact telephone number to be provided.